PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

 In order to complete the non-standard setup process, you will need all of the following:

 1. A Raspberry Pi computer.
-We only test to ensure that the PlanktoScope software works on the Raspberry Pi 4; it may or may not work on the Raspberry Pi 3.
+We only test to ensure that the PlanktoScope software works on the Raspberry Pi 4; it may or may not work on the Raspberry Pi 3, and it does not yet work on the Raspberry Pi 5.
 2. A keyboard connected to your Raspberry Pi.
 3. A display connected to your Raspberry Pi.
 4. A micro-SD card for your Raspberry Pi.